monraza/monraza.github.io/content/posts/anyone-can-be-a-programmer.md

 Natural Language Coding represents our best path forward.
 It acknowledges that the barriers to entry should be lower while insisting that the bar for quality remains high.
 Your domain expertise becomes your programming superpower, but it's channeled through proven engineering practices.

 Think about what this enables.
 Medical professionals building tools that actually understand clinical workflows.
 Teachers creating educational software that reflects real classroom needs.
 Scientists developing research tools without waiting months for IT support.
-This isn't just about more programmers - it's about better software because it's built by people who deeply understand the problems.
+This isn't just about more programmers, it's about better software because it's built by people who deeply understand the problems.

 But this future requires all of us to step up.
 If you're using AI to generate code, you're a programmer now.
 That means taking responsibility for what you build, testing it thoroughly, and ensuring it's safe for users.
 By combining AI's accessibility with engineering rigor, we can build better software faster than ever before.
 But only if we remember that with great power comes great responsibility.